totekuh/function-hooks/README.md

 ## Cleaning Up

-To remove all compiled files, including test executables, run:
+To remove all compiled files and test executables, run:

 ```bash
 make clean
 ```

+### Testing with Real-world Applications

+You can test the hooks with real-world applications that use the hooked system calls.
+For example:

+- Use `curl` to test `recvmsg` and `connect` hooks.
+- Use `ssh` or `ssh-agent` to test `recvfrom` hooks.
+- Use `docker` commands to test `connect` hooks with Unix Domain Sockets.